 The following letter has been issued by the outgoing and Summer chair of the Berkeley Physics Department.
+Public comments may be submitted to this page published by The Office of the Chancellor.

 Dear Berkeley Physics Community,